Run a Workspace When Data Arrives in a Directory

 3. Add a Filter

-Configure the Next Action component as a filter.
+(1) We want to set this Action as Filter messages.
 A Filter messages Action tests incoming messages for a specified string and outputs the messages that match to the success port.
 All other messages are routed to the failure port.

 4. Publish a Workspace